MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Monadic Abstractions**

-Monadic custom computation expressions (with single-case discriminated unions used for creating builders) are employed where appropriate.
+Monadic custom CEs (with SCDUs used for creating builders) are employed where appropriate.
 If monadic function composition / ROP is used (functions from `FSharp.Core`, `FsToolkit`, and `FsToolkit.ErrorHandling`), it is recommended to limit its usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Option.orElseWith`, `Result.defaultValue/defaultWith`, `Result.sequence`, and `Result.mapError`.

 **Avoid Non-Monadic Bind in Computation Expressions**

-When defining custom computation expressions, ensure the `Bind` method adheres to monadic principles.
+When defining custom CEs, ensure the `Bind` method adheres to monadic principles.
 Non-monadic `Bind` implementations can lead to confusing or unpredictable behavior, break compatibility with standard F# idioms, and make code harder to reason about.

 **Asynchronous Code**